Rat king: History

 The earliest report of rat kings comes from 1564.
 Most extant examples are formed from black rats (Rattus rattus).

 Specimens of purported rat kings are kept in some museums.
 The museum Mauritianum in Altenburg, Thuringia, shows the largest well-known mummified "rat king", which was found in 1828 in a miller's fireplace at Buchheim.
 It consists of 32 rats.
-Alcohol-preserved rat kings are shown in museums in Hamburg, Göttingen, Hamelin, Stuttgart, Strasbourg and Nantes.
+Alcohol-preserved rat kings are shown in museums in Hamburg, Göttingen, Hamelin, Stuttgart, Strasbourg, Tartu, and Nantes.

 A rat king found in 1930 in New Zealand, displayed in the Otago Museum in Dunedin, was composed of immature black rats whose tails were entangled by horse hair.

 A rat king discovered in 1963 by a farmer at Rucphen, Netherlands, as published by cryptozoologist M. Schneider, consists of seven rats.
 All of them were killed by the time they were examined.
-X-ray images show formations of callus at the fractures of their tails, which suggests that the animals survived for an extended period of time with their tails tangled.
+X-ray images show formations of calluses at the fractures of their tails, which suggests that the animals survived for an extended period of time with their tails tangled.

 Sightings of the phenomenon in modern times, especially where the specimens are alive, are very rare.
 One 2005 sighting comes from an Estonian farmer in Saru, of the Võrumaa region; many of the rats in the specimen, now part of the collection at the University of Tartu Museum of Zoology in Estonia, were alive.
 In 2021, a living "rat king" of five mice was caught on video (and untangled to save the mice) near Stavropol, Russia.

-On October 20, 2021, a live rat king of 13 rats was found in Põlvamaa, Estonia.
-The rat king was brought to Tartu University and humanely euthanized because the rats had no way of freeing themselves.
+On 20 October 2021, a live rat king of 13 rats was found in Põlvamaa, Estonia.
+The rat king was taken to Tartu University and euthanized due to the rats having no way of freeing themselves.
 Before that, scientists were able to film the rat king alive.
-The rat king will be added to the Tartu University Museum of Zoology collection.
+The rat king will be added to Tartu University's Natural History Museum.

 Squirrel kings

 Instances of squirrel kings have been reported.
 They were found alive in some cases, and veterinarians have had to separate them as the squirrels could potentially starve or be eaten by a predator.
-A squirrel king of six squirrels stuck together with pine sap was found in Regina, Saskatchewan, Canada in June 2013.
+A squirrel king of six squirrels stuck together with pine sap was found in Regina, Saskatchewan, in June 2013.
 In 2018, five juvenile grey squirrels were found in Wisconsin, US.
 Some surrounding nest material, grass, and plastic got further entangled with them.
 The knot caused some tissue damage to their tails.